 The MYX II Bike Plus is a Peloton Bike alternative that’s been buzzed about.
 The Plus version of the brand’s bike is the same as the MYX II, but packaged with a selection of dumbbells, resistance bands, foam roller, exercise mat, and stability mat for the bike.

 When the MYX Bike originally came onto the market it was cheaper than a Peloton, and thus may have made sense as the preferred buy.
 It does have respectable stats, including a 350-pound user weight capacity, a 41-pound flywheel, a nice 21.5-inch touchscreen, and an included Polar OH1 heart rate monitor.

 Related: MYX vs Peloton

-Now though, the Peloton is cheaper than the MYX by about $200, and still, we think it provides a superior experience.
+Now though, the Peloton is nearly the same price point as the MYX II bundled package, and still, we think it provides a superior experience.
 It offers magnetic resistance, and thus provides a much smoother ride than the MYX II Bike, and the caliber of Peloton workouts is just better, from the programming to the instruction.
 Plus, MYX does not offer live cycling classes via its MYX+OpenFit platform, which we thought was a big misstep for a product like this.

 Peloton Bike vs. NordicTrack S22i